THE UPACK PROGRAM PACKAGE

 type: an integer number to indicate the atom type.
 These numbers can be arbitrarily assigned between 0 and 99.
 If type = 0 the corresponding atom is skipped.

 In the absence of an atom card, the program takes the types from the topology file in.tp.
 Lacking that, it searches for the pack-type file fort.201 and sets the type equal to the type found there.
 If that file is not present either, then all atoms are given a different type.
-Note that in the last two cases all atoms are considered to belong to one molecule, and for cases with Z">1 an atom card is necessary.
+Note that in the last two cases all atoms are considered to belong to one molecule, and then for cases with Z''>1 an atom card is necessary.

 Program prep

-Execute script: runpp u/a s/d subst [coord] [ffname]
+Execute script: runpp s/a... subst coord ffname

 Input files:

-in.tp (unit 20), molecular topology, linked to upack/data/subst/subst.tpu for united-atom force fields, or upack/data/subst/subst.tpa for all-atom force fields.
+in.tp (unit 20), molecular topology, linked to upack/data/subst/subst.tp$

 in.spg (unit 11), space group, linked to upack/tops/all.spg